-- D. Patients not having a preference or unable to communicate their preference will be transported to the closest PCI hospital per mapping data - E. The Medical Control physician (or designee) at the destination PCI hospital of a CODE STEMI patient will be notified IMMEDIATELY once the categorization and the destination hospital are determined - 4.
-Prehospital personnel will refrain from persuading a patient's decision
+- D. Patients not having a preference or unable to communicate their preference will be transported to the closest PCI hospital per mapping data - E. The Medical Control physician (or designee) at the destination PCI hospital of a CODE STEMI patient will be notified IMMEDIATELY once the categorization and the destination hospital are determined - Prehospital personnel will refrain from persuading a patient's decision

-Note: Referring a patient should be considered a possible substitute for the hospital initially requested.
-If a patient requests another hospital incorporating cardiac catheterization services other than the one referred, then that request will be honored.
-If the patient insists on the originally requested hospital despite efforts to refer them to a PCI capable hospital, then that request will be honored.
+Note: Referring a patient to a possible substitute for the requested hospital is a suggestion.
+If a patient requests another hospital incorporating cardiac catheterization services other than the one referred, honor the patient's request.
+If the patient insists on the originally requested hospital despite efforts to refer them to a PCI capable hospital, honor that request.